mbabynames search ✿

 Mary Eleanor

-Mary translates to "noble and strong".
+Mary translates to "beloved".
 Eleanor to "bright, shining one".
 Together they create a full-name meaning with real texture.
 The longer Eleanor (3 syllables) builds on the shorter Mary, giving the name forward momentum.

 Mary Genevieve

-Put "noble and strong" next to "woman of the people" and you get a name that feels considered.
+Put "beloved" next to "woman of the people" and you get a name that feels considered.
 Mary Genevieve works on paper and out loud.
 Mary is 2 syllables.
 Genevieve at 3 adds length and rhythm.

 Mary Josephine